patricklafrance/wmfnext-shell/README.md

 👉 Then, move the homepage to the remote module.

 > You can keep as many pages as you want in the host application.
-In this tutorial we'll move most of them in modules.
+In those guides we'll move most of them in modules.

 ```tsx
 // host - App.tsx